Indicated for: myasthenia gravis

 Injection reactions and hypersensitivity reactions

 Injection reactions such as rash or pruritus were reported in the clinical trials (see section 4.8).
-Thesewere mild to moderate and did not lead to treatment discontinuation.
-Cases of anaphylactic reactionhave been reported with efgartigimod alfa intravenous in the post-marketing setting.
-The firsttreatment cycle and first administration of the second treatment cycle must be administered under thesupervision of a healthcare professional.
-Patients should be monitored for 30 minutes afteradministration for clinical signs and symptoms of injection reactions.
-Should a reaction occur andbased on the severity of the reaction, appropriate supportive measures should be initiated.
-Subsequentinjections may be cautiously administered, based on clinical evaluation.
+Thesewere mild to moderate.
+Cases of anaphylactic reaction have been reported with efgartigimod alfaintravenous in the post-marketing setting.
+The first administrations of Vyvgart must be performedunder the supervision of a healthcare professional (see section 4.2).
+Patients should be monitored for30 minutes after administration for clinical signs and symptoms of injection reactions.
+Should areaction occur and based on the severity of the reaction, appropriate supportive measures should beinitiated.
+Subsequent injections may be cautiously administered, based on clinical evaluation.

 The safety of immunisation with live or live-attenuated vaccines and the response to immunisationwith these vaccines during treatment with efgartigimod alfa are unknown.
 For patients that are beingtreated with efgartigimod alfa, vaccination with live or live-attenuated vaccines is generally notrecommended.
 If vaccination with live or live-attenuated vaccines is required, these vaccines shouldbe administered at least 4 weeks before treatment and at least 2 weeks after the last dose ofefgartigimod alfa.